 How much will the work cost?

 The cost will depend on a number of factors including the format and cleanliness of the data, the complexity of the analysis as well as the deliverables that are required and as such each project is costed on an individual basis.
 We will work with you from the initial enquiry to understand your data and requirements so that we can put together a proposal for the work together with a breakdown of the potential costs involved.

-Depending on the type of project and your preferences, we can either offer a fixed fee or work at an hourly rate.
-The latter is usually offered when it is not possible to precisely estimate the number of days required to carry out the work before starting the project.
+We usually work at an hourly rate as it is not always possible to precisely estimate the number of days required to carry out the work before starting the project.
 This could be because we do not yet have the full data available or the project must be carried out in phases, where the deliverables of each phase depends upon the results of the previous and therefore cannot be precisely defined in advance.
 In this case, the benefit of using an hourly rate is that it may work out cheaper and will also build more flexibility into the project, making it easier to refine the scope as the project progresses.

 Does the work require a contract?